jhajek/Linux-text-book-part-1/Chapter-06/chapter-06.md

 > __Exercise:__ Both standard out and standard error can be redirected together.
 This is useful if you are running a script as a system process or as part of a scheduled task.
 What happens when you type these commands? ```ls -l ~; ls -l /new-top-secret &> error-and-out.txt ```

 > __Exercise:__  As a final convention anytime you want to *throw away* or completely surpress output you can redirect it to ```/dev/null```.
 This directory is called the *bit bucket* or the *black hole* any output directed to it is destroyed irrevocably.
 It is useful if you just want a command to execute but not display and output or error messages.
 This is best used in shell script when looking for the existance of a command binary or file.
 You just want the afirmation that the file exists not any output.
-What happens when you type ```ls -l > /dev/null```
+What happens when you type the ```ls -l > /dev/null``` command.

 ### Pipes and tee